ModeladoFoundation/ocr-apps/apps/ocr-sar/README.txt

 (6) -DRAG_SPAD and -DRAG_DRAM enable explicit data movement in the memory hierarchy.
  -DRAG_DRAM is intended to large data structures to DRAM when the are to big to fit in BSM.
+ -DRAG_SPAD moves the sub-block's data to SPAD

 TODO:

 (1) incrementially add back using DMA operations to move data between DRAM
     and BSM on FSIM.

+(2) Map sincosf to the fsim instruction

+FORGET:

-(2) figure out why randomly, some of the linux ocr runs have a SEGV in the
+(1) figure out why randomly, some of the linux ocr runs have a SEGV in the
-    OCR runtime after the user EDTs finish.
+    old OCR runtime after the user EDTs finish.

-(3) Map sincosf to the fsim instruction
+    Low priority since this version of linux OCR is old and work in on the new version, and it now runs on the new version.

 roger.a.golliver@gmail.com
 (503) 866-9331